-Department of Administrative Reforms & Public Grievances, Government of India informed me that Joint Secretary, Ministry of Defence on May 31, 2016, rejected my petition.
+The Department of Administrative Reforms & Public Grievances, Government of India informed me that the Joint Secretary, Ministry of Defence rejected my petition on May 31, 2016.
 The notification simply mentions, “Case Closed.”
-Apparently, this decision is not made by the Chief of Army Staff or Prime Minister of India.
+Apparently, this decision is not made by the Indian Army Chief of Army Staff or the Prime Minister of India.

 Ann Arbor, MI 48104-4162 USA

 SPECIAL FRONTIER FORCE